spectools/spec-toc-obj/README.md

 Spec-toc-obj
 ============

-Takes a `window` object and returns the uppermost list container of the Table of Content of a W3C or WHATWG spec.
+Takes a `window` object and returns referencs to all first level list containers of the Table of Content of a W3C or WHATWG spec in a document fragment.

 Known issues
 ------------